 However, it makes up for this with its antibacterial and anti-inflammatory properties.
 It’s especially great for meaty stews or as a spice rub for steaks.
 Crush the berries and use them as a replacement at a 1:1 ratio.

 Harvested from the coriandrum sativum plant, coriander delivers a lemony, floral taste.
 For that reason, it makes it an excellent substitute as they have a similar flavor.

 Despite its lack of zing, it works well when used with other spices to accentuate its distinct flavors.
 Use it with black or white pepper to mimic the flavors of Sichuan peppercorns.

 Additionally, you can use it whole or crushed, depending on the dish.
 Substitute one teaspoon of Sichuan peppercorns with one teaspoon of coriander.

 6. Lemon Zest

-Lemon zest may seem like an unlikely substitute, but its citrusy flavor makes a fantastic substitute for Sichuan peppercorns.
+Lemon zest may seem an unlikely substitute, but its citrusy flavor makes a fantastic option.
 Although it will be slightly tangier than Sichuan peppercorns.

 To get the most out of the lemon zest, add it toward the end of the cooking process.
 You can use it in sauces or add it to your marinade.
 And fish dishes pair beautifully with lemon zest.

 In fact, it’s excellent in lighter recipes without intense flavors that might compete with the lemon flavor.
-Use ½ teaspoon of lemon zest and a bit of black pepper for every teaspoon of Sichuan peppercorns in your recipe.
+Use ½ teaspoon of lemon zest and a bit of black pepper in your recipe for every teaspoon of Sichuan peppercorns.